 Holmes has been honored individually with many community leadership awards, including from the Chicago CRA Coalition and Bank of America.
-In 2001, Holmes was distinguished as one of Crain’s Chicago’s 40 Under 40 young leaders, and was a 2002-2003 Leadership Greater Chicago fellow.
-He holds a master’s degree in urban and regional planning, with a concentration in real estate development, from Cornell University and a bachelor’s degree in African American Studies from Northwestern University.
+In 2001, Holmes was distinguished as one of Crain’s Chicago Business’s 40 Under 40 young leaders, and was a 2002-2003 Leadership Greater Chicago fellow.
+He holds a Master’s degree in urban and regional planning, with a concentration in real estate development, from Cornell University and a Bachelor’s degree in African American Studies from Northwestern University.
 Holmes received further leadership and skills development from Stanford University and the National Development Council.